-Certificates and specializations
+Certificates and Specializations

-- These 5 areas of study are open to undergraduate students from any UMass major.
+- These areas of study are open to undergraduate students from any UMass major.

 The Creative Writing specialization aims to provide inspiration and support for committed writers and to offer serious instruction in craft.
 Classes usually include readings in one or more literary genres and workshop review of students' writing.
 English majors or those majoring in English, primary or secondary, seeking a credential in creative writing should declare a Concentration in Creative Writing.

 Professional Writing and Technical Communication (PWTC)